Skip to content

 Plonker

-A plonker is person that is a fool or an idiot.
+A plonker is a person who is a fool or an idiot.

 Jammy Sod

-This is a word used to describe someone who is very lucky.
-For example, “You jammy sod I knew you would win that”
+This is a word used to describe someone fortunate.
+For example, “You jammy sod, I knew you would win that.”

 Irish Slang Filler Words